Sameergoswami/Excel/README.md

 **H. Statistical Analysis**

-* **Created a new worksheet to understand whether the mean or the median summarizes the data more meaningfully and to determine if there is more variability with successful or unsuccessful campaigns.**
+* **Created a new worksheet to understand whether the mean or the median summarize the data more meaningfully and to determine if there is more variability with successful or unsuccessful campaigns.**

   * The mean number of backers.